Nesting Particle Filters for Experimental Design in Dynamical Systems: Empirical Evaluation

 \subsubsection{Conditionally Linear formulation}

-First, we consider a conditionally linear formulation of the dynamics of the pendulum, see Appendix~\ref{app:pendulum-linear}.
-Here, we assume a Gaussian prior over the parameters.
-This setting allows us to compare IO-SMC\textsuperscript{2} with exact posterior computation against the approximate posteriors delivered by IBIS.
-Details on exact posterior inference are found in Section~\ref{sec:conditionally_linear}.
+First, we consider a conditionally linear formulation of the dynamics of the compound pendulum, see Appendix~\ref{app:pendulum-linear}.
+In conjunction with a Gaussian prior over the parameters, this setting allows us to compare IO-SMC\textsuperscript{2} with exact posterior computation against the approximate posteriors delivered by IBIS.
+Details on exact posterior inference can be found in Appendix~\ref{sec:conditionally_linear}.

-In Figure~\ref{fig:pendulum_info_gain}, we see that policies trained using both algorithms outperform the random baseline.
-In addition, we also observe that training policies using exact marginal computations result in slightly better policies, and this is confirmed in Figure~\ref{fig:pendulum_eig}.
-This result is in line with expectations since the inner particle filter adds variance to the score function estimate.
-Thus, where applicable, we recommend using the exact version of our algorithm.
+In this conjugate setting, the information gain can be computed in closed form, given observations from sequential experiments.
+Figure~\ref{fig:linear_pendulum_info_gain} depicts the mean and standard deviation of the IG over experiments for different policies, obtained by simulating $512$ sets of sequential experiments for different samples from the parameter prior.
+The amortized policies are superior to the random and PRBS policies.
+These results corroborate Table~\ref{tab:linear-pendulum}, which reports EIG estimates and sPCE bounds for all considered policies.
+The two variants of our algorithm outperform all considered baselines on both metrics.

+To evaluate the stability of our algorithm during training, we trained $25$ different policy networks using IO-SMC\textsuperscript{2} and its exact variant.
+The means and standard deviations of EIG estimates obtained after each training epoch are depicted in Figure~\ref{fig:linear_pendulum_eig_training}.
+Notice that the standard deviation shrinks over training epochs, reaching a final value comparable to that observed in EIG estimates for a single policy~(Table~\ref{tab:linear-pendulum}), implying consistency across training runs.

+Figure~\ref{fig:linear_pendulum_info_gain} and Figure~\ref{fig:linear_pendulum_eig_training} demonstrate that the two versions of IO-SMC\textsuperscript{2} deliver comparable performance during learning and inference, empirically validating the use of IBIS in general non-conjugate settings.